thamilthedal/residual_hpc/README.md

 # COMMAND LINE INTERFACE FOR MONITORING RESIDUALS FOR A ANSYS FLUENT SIMULATION IN ROCKS CLUSTER:

+It can simultaneously monitor upto 9 cases running in HPC

 ## Command:
 monitor

+### Sub-commands
+- residue
+- file

 ## Getting Started